 - 1 beef Oxo cube

-- 150g Kritharaki or orzo pasta ase call it
+- 150g Kritharaki or orzo pasta as it is also known

 - Salt and pepper to taste